rcl-ssl/docs/authorization/sign-in-accounts.md

 ![image](../images/authorization_signin/signin-aad-associate.png)

-- After the account is associated with your subscription, sign in with the Work or School account in RCL.
+- After the account is associated with your subscription, sign in with the Work or School account in the RCL Portal.

 # Access Control

 To access resources in you Microsoft Azure account a further step is required.
 Your AAD Work or School account must be an 'Administrator' or 'Owner' on the subscription containing your azure resources.

-Alternatively, you can assign the 'Contributor' or 'Owner' role to the sWork or School account in your azure subscription.
+Alternatively, you can assign the 'Contributor' or 'Owner' role to the Work or School account in your azure subscription.

 Refer to the following link for more information :